ipni/index-provider/README.md

 Here are a few additional configuration options to consider:

 * `ChunkSize`: `index-provider` publishes advertisements with a certain number of CIDs in each chunk.
 An advertisement needs to accumulate enough CIDs before it gets published.
 You can reduce the `ChunkSize` parameter to publish data more quickly.
 The default value is 1000.
-* `AdFlushFrequency` - `index-provider` can publish Advertisements before they get full.
-That is driven by `AdFlushFrequency`.
-In other words, an advertisement will be published either when it has reached `ChunkSize` or after `AdFlushFrequency`.
-Set it to lower values in order to get the data out quicker.
-The default is 10m.
+* `AdFlushFrequency`: `index-provider` can publish advertisements before they are full based on the `AdFlushFrequency` parameter.
+In other words, an advertisement will be published either when it has reached the `ChunkSize` or after the specified `AdFlushFrequency`.
+Setting this value to a lower value helps in publishing data more quickly.
+The default is 10 minutes.

 ### Embedding index provider integration